Metronidazole (met-ro(h)-nide-ah-zole) 200 & 400 mg tablets; Metronidazole benzoate (met-ro(h)-nide-ah-zole benz-o(h)-ate)

 Tell all doctors, dentists and pharmacists who are treating you that you are taking/using Flagyl.

 Things you must not do

-Do not drink alcohol or any alcoholic drinks while taking/using Flagyl and for at least one day after finishing treatment.
+Do not drink alcohol or consume any medication containing alcohol while taking/using Flagyl and for at least one day after

 The use of alcohol may make you feel very sick, vomit, have stomach cramps, headaches and flushing.

 Do not stop taking/using your medicine because you are feeling better, unless advised by your doctor.

 If you do not take/use all of the medicine prescribed by your doctor, all of the bacteria/organisms causing your infection

 may not be killed.
 These bacteria/organisms may continue to grow and multiply so that your infection may not clear completely